raph-rcn/devsecops-juice-shop/README.md

 # devsecops-juice-shop
-This is an attempt to create an end-to-end DevSecOps lab for the OWASP Juice Shop, embedding security controls into the software development lifecycle with hands-on tooling.
+This is an attempt to create an end-to-end DevSecOps lab for the vulnerable OWASP Juice Shop, embedding security controls into the software development lifecycle with hands-on tooling.